 and here

-on mozillazine.org.
+on mozillazine.org

-After you've written the install.rdf file, the other
+After you've written the install.rdf

 important file which needs to be created